Pain · Procurement

 The Real Cost.

 1. Discount.
-Pricing trimmed 8 to 14% on US quotes to "fix" the silence.
+Price cut to "fix" the silence.
 Margin gone.
 Close rate unchanged.
 The shape was the sort.

 4. Share.
 US-domestic competitor with weaker engineering wins the line on cleaner commercial terms.
-The buyer pays 10 to 18% more and reads it as procurement insurance.
+The buyer pays more and reads it as procurement insurance.

 5. Trust.
 After two rounds of redline-and-discount, the US buyer reads the firm as not-yet-US-ready and routes future RFPs around the firm.
 The shortlist forms without the firm in it.